 Located on the beautiful Pedernales River, Pedernales Falls State Park is the perfect place to come and recharge for the day.

-This area also allows you to swim, fish, hike, ride horses, geocache, and more.
-Take the .5 mile Twin Falls trail to get to a popular scenic overlook.
+This area also allows you to swim, fish, hike, ride horses, and geocache.
+Take the .5-mile Twin Falls trail to get to a popular scenic overlook.

 Distance: 121 miles